d12frosted/elpa-mirror/melpa/trimspace-mode-readme.txt

 (use-package trimspace-mode
   :hook
   (prog-mode . trimspace-mode-maybe)
   (text-mode . trimspace-mode-maybe))

-If you open a file with trailing whitespace and want to clean them out, you can enable the mode anyway with =M-x trimspace-mode=, which will then make Emacs perform clean-up the next time you save the file.
+If you open a file with trailing whitespace and want to clean them out, you can enable the mode anyway with `M-x trimspace-mode', which will then make Emacs perform clean-up the next time you save the file.